 Urban territories, which entail more idling in traffic with attendant starts and stops, can hurt fuel efficiency.
-In addition, higher fuel costs combined with lower mileage will result in highercpm figures.
+In addition, higher fuel costs combined with lower mileage will result in higher

 It is important to note that with the volatility in fuel prices, CPM can be a deceiving statistic, especially if you are benchmarking internally (against prior years’ performance).
 A useful method of tracking overall fuel consumption that eliminates the effect of per-gallon price changes is “gallons per card ” — tracking gross gallons purchased by each issued card.
 Drivers who operate the same or similar vehicles, and drive similar mileages, should be purchasing roughly the same number of gallons each period examined.
 When using this method, adjust for (or at least consider) that different regions of the country can have wide swings in pricing.

-Exception reports are a fast and effective method for trackingunderperforming drivers and vehicles.
+Exception reports are a fast and effective method for tracking

 Monitor Purchasing Habits